whinee/vibing-cheese/README.md

 ## **Important**

 By accessing and utilizing the information in this tutorial, you confirm that you have read and agreed to the [license](LICENSE.md) agreement, and confirms to have read and wholly understood the [disclaimer](DISCLAIMER.md) and [terms of usage](TERMS-OF-USAGE.md), and accept the associated risks.
-If you do not agree with any part of the [license](LICENSE.md) agreementm, [disclaimer](DISCLAIMER.md), and [terms of usage](TERMS-OF-USAGE.md), please refrain from using the tutorial and discontinue any further engagement with it.
+If you do not agree with any part of the [license](LICENSE.md) agreement, [disclaimer](DISCLAIMER.md), and [terms of usage](TERMS-OF-USAGE.md), please refrain from using the tutorial and discontinue any further engagement with it.

 Also yes, I'm a girl.
 Yes, I have a dick.
 Deal with it.